 Fatty fish such as salmon, herring, tuna, and trout are high in omega-3 fatty acids.
 This health term omega-3’s gets thrown around a lot but for good reason, they help promote cell function.
 In more depth, omega-3s can help curb inflammation, especially in the joints.

 You can prepare healthy fatty fish into many delicious recipes but you can also purchase fish oil pills as well but as always, ensure you consult your doctor before making any major dietary or supplement changes.
+Aside from reducing inflammation, consuming more fish can also reduce the risk of heart disease, diabetes and kidney disease.

 There are many varieties of nuts that can help aid joint pain and arthritis but walnuts take the lead.
 They have a high ALA (alpha linoleic acid) content which is an important omega-3 to help reduce inflammation.

-If you have a nut allergy no need to worry you can get a generous dose of alpha-linolenic acids from flax seeds that you’ll learn further down this list.
+If you have a nut allergy no need to worry you can get a generous dose of alpha-linolenic acids from flax seeds that you’ll learn more about further down this list.
 Considering walnuts have a robust texture makes them a great addition to meatless dinners.
 You can easily add them to stir-frys, as a salad topping or simply enjoy eating them by the handful.

 Chia seeds although small, are a mighty superfood.
 They originally come from Mexico and in history were often consumed by Aztec warriors for strength.
 The word chia actually translates to strength according to the Mayan language.